 The Department of Veterans’ Affairs (DVA) is responsible for developing and implementing programs to assist the veteran and ex-service communities.
 This includes granting pensions, allowances and other benefits, and providing treatment under the Veterans’ Entitlements Act 1986; the administration of benefits and arrangements under the Military Rehabilitation and Compensation Act 2004; determining and managing claims relating to defence service under the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1998 (DRCT); administering the Defence Service Homes Act 1918 and the War Graves Act 1980; and conducting commemorative programs to acknowledge the service and sacrifice of Australian servicemen and women.

-DVA’s total budgeted liabilities for 2023–24 are $46.7 billion, with personal benefits provisions and health and other provisions representing 51 per cent and 48 per cent, respectively, as shown in Figure 4.
-Personal benefits expenses account for 51 per cent of total budgeted expenses, and health care payments account 30 for per cent.
+DVA’s total budgeted liabilities for 2024–25 are $54.4 billion, with 99 per cent of these liabilities attributable to other provisions, as shown in Figure 4.
+Personal benefits expenses account for 42 per cent of total budgeted expenses, and health care payments account for 37 per cent.

-There are three key risks for the Department of Veterans’ Affairs 2022–23 financial statements that the ANAO has highlighted for specific audit coverage, including one risk that the ANAO considers a potential key audit matter (KAM).
+There are two key risks for the Department of Veterans’ Affairs 2023–24 financial statements that the ANAO has highlighted for specific audit coverage, including one risk that the ANAO considers a potential key audit matter (KAM).

-- The judgements involved in the selection of data, assumptions and calculations underpinning the actuarial assessment of the personal benefits and health care (military compensation) provision balances and the inclusion in 2021–22 of a $3.65 billion risk margin adjustment due to the level of uncertainty in the provision.
+- The judgements involved in the selection of data, assumptions and calculations underpinning the actuarial assessment of the personal benefits and health care (military compensation) provision balances including assumptions relating to future trends in medical costs, permanent incapacity, and inflation rates.
 (KAM – Valuation of personal benefit and healthcare provisions)

-- The accuracy of personal benefit expenses based on a complex legislative environment and information provided by veterans and their dependants.
+- The accuracy of personal benefit and health care expenses based on a complex legislative environment and information provided by veterans and their dependants.

 Australian War Memorial